UelitonFreitas/instadog/doc/adr/0002-implement-breed-list-freature.md

 The change that we're proposing or have agreed to implement.

+## Tests
+- Was used [Espresso](https://developer.android.com/training/testing/espresso) for UI testing.
+- Was used [Mockito](https://site.mockito.org/) for easily mock some classes and make it legible.
+- Some utils classes were created to help deal with all Android View hierarchy.
+It is possible to find it in tests packages.
+- Was necessary to create a notation to make some Android Classes available for tests.
+It is possible to find it in `com.hero.instadog.testing.OpenClass` package.
+- A specific Activity class was create to handle UI tests for debug build.
+It was necessary to encapsulate and isolate each tested fragment.
+- A new test runner was create for disable DI from tests and make possible to mock some classes.

 ## Consequences

 What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.